-Connecticut Food Bank and Feeding America, the nation’s largest domestic hunger-relief organization, released the 2014 “Map the Meal Gap” Study, which offers a detailed look at food budget required to meet the needs of families struggling with hunger here in Connecticut.
+Connecticut Food Bank and Feeding America, the nation’s largest domestic hunger-relief organization, released the 2014 “Map the Meal Gap” Study, which offers a detailed look at the food budget required to meet the needs of families struggling with hunger here in Connecticut.

 According to the study, 13.9 percent, or 498,460 of Connecticut’s residents are food insecure, and it would take more than $255 million to meet the needs of Connecticut’s food insecure population, or $16.87 per week for each food insecure person.

 - The percentage of the population who is food insecure.